“Safety is a proxy for performance.”

 Hunt effectively manages its assets to gain maximum value, profitability, and returns while safeguarding personnel, the community, and the environment.

-Our Asset Integrity Management program incorporates design, maintenance, inspection, process, operations, and management concepts since all these disciplines impact the integrity of infrastructure and equipment.
+Our Asset Integrity Management program incorporates design, maintenance, inspection, process, operations, and management concepts, since all of these disciplines impact the integrity of infrastructure and equipment.

 Timely Observation, Effective Corrective Action